 - 1. Document a total of at least 6 shifts in staff positions; two must be as Search Manager, on a total of at least three ground SAR incidents for either, during the three years immediately prior to the date of application for re-certification.
 Simulations may be counted toward re-certification requirements. - 2.
+Continuing education may only be used for a total of 2 shifts and may not substitute for SM shifts. - a.
 The requirements for one shift may be fulfilled with 12 hours of category II continuing education.
-(One hour of qualifying category II CE will include an hour of classroom instruction or teaching the following SAR related topics: law enforcement, EMS, medical, Fire, hazardous materials, emergency management, disaster management, weather.) - 3.
+(One hour of qualifying category II CE will include an hour of classroom instruction or teaching the following SAR related topics: law enforcement, EMS, medical, Fire, hazardous materials, emergency management, disaster management, weather.) - b.
 The requirements for two shifts may be fulfilled with 24 hours of category I continuing education or one shift with 12 hours.
-(One hour of qualifying category I CE will include an hour of classroom instruction or teaching the following SAR topics; any topic listed in COQ, FTM, FTS, FTL, MSO, PSO, ICG, or leadership training. - 4.
-Continuing education may only be used for a total of 2 shifts and may not substitute for SM shifts - 5.
-Receive a favorable vote of the ASRC Board of Directors. - 6.
-This recertification process does not preclude an SM-III being brought before the ASRC Board of Directors for Review as needed, at any time. - 7.
+(One hour of qualifying category I CE will include an hour of classroom instruction or teaching the following SAR topics; any topic listed in CQ, FTM, FTL, MSO, PSO, ICG, or leadership training. - 3.
+Receive a favorable vote of the ASRC Board of Directors. - 4.
 The review cycle period shall begin the first January of the year following the SM's initial certification.

-C. Knowledge and Performance Expectations
+D. Knowledge and Performance Expectations